From 7 to 9 September 2018, at the Vanderborght Building, Brussels, during Brussels Gallery Weekend.

 A PERFORMANCE AFFAIR (APA) is a new flexible platform presenting performance art to stimulate discourse around the economies of performance.
 With a strong online presence, APA compiles performances, discussions and researches to find solutions for the unique challenges that surround this sector.
 APA aims to provide the best content to a wide public audience while offering artists, gallerists, curators and collectors an arena in which to play.
 A PERFORMANCE AFFAIR is not another art fair, but a flexible stage aimed at stimulating the acquisition of performance while finding solutions for its development and sustainability.
 The Panopticon is the inaugural edition, which will be iterated in several countries in parallel to other events in order to highlight progress to the wider public, collectors and professionals.

-For its first edition, titled Panopticon Edition, VITRINE has been selected to present established British artist Tim Etchells and a new performance work ‘All Going’.
+For its first edition, titled Panopticon Edition, VITRINE was selected to present established British artist Tim Etchells new performance work ‘All Going’.

-Performed by a single performer in response to a score and instructions by the artist, ‘All Going’ builds on and develops Etchells’ ongoing experiments with linguistic fragmentation and repetition, exploring the tension between the semantics and the musicality of spoken language.
+Performed by a single performer in response to a score and instructions by the artist, ‘All Going’ built on and developed Etchells’ ongoing experiments with linguistic fragmentation and repetition, exploring the tension between the semantics and the musicality of spoken language.

 In the performance a series of short texts (incomplete sentences, fragments) are repeated by the performer, looped vocally, shifted and transformed in the process as well being edited and intercut with each other.
 Created through this public improvisational process of ‘speaking out’ the text that is also an animation of it in the social and artistic space of performance, ‘All Going’ creates new meanings from a limited economy of text fragments that both support and contradict each other.